-- How each relevant space type was chosen for each section of the building; - The occupancy and operational profiles used; - · The internal loads for lighting, equipment and the occupancy density used; and - Justification of the metabolic rates used, including the assumed level of activity, the metabolic rate for that activity and the source of the metabolic rates used. - The temperature bands, outside air and infiltration rates modelled.
+- How each relevant space type was chosen for each section of the building; - The occupancy and operational profiles used; - The internal loads for lighting, equipment and the occupancy density used; and - Justification of the metabolic rates used, including the assumed level of activity, the metabolic rate for that activity and the source of the metabolic rates used. - The temperature bands, outside air and infiltration rates modelled.

-Where spaces have been modeled with broader temperature bands than those required by the BCA (see Appendix A for further information), the following must also be provided:
+Where spaces have been modeled with broader temperature bands than those required by the NCC, the provisions for the Proposed Building in Appendix A Table 3: HVAC Design parameters must also be applied.